google-research/crossbeam/README.md

 Trained models are included in this repo in `trained_models/`.
-If you wish to re-train the models, first generate training data with the commands above, and then run:
+If you wish to re-train the models, first generate training data with the commands above, and then follow the steps below.

 ### BUSTLE domain:

-First navigate to `crossbeam/experiment/bustle` folder, and then make necessary edits to the scripts, including the data folder and number of GPUs to use.
+Navigate to `crossbeam/experiment/bustle` directory, make any necessary edits to `bustle_main_dist.sh` including the data folder and number of GPUs to use, and run the script to train a model:

 ```
 cd crossbeam/experiment/bustle
 ./bustle_main_dist.sh
 ```

-The default hyperparameter should reproduce the results we presented in the paper.
+The default hyperparameters should mirror the settings in the paper.

 ### Logic domain:

-Similar to the above case, please
+Similar to the case above, run the following script:

 ```
 cd crossbeam/experiment/logic_synthesis
 ./dist_run_logic.sh
 ```

-You can set `usegreattransformer` to either 1 or 0, to use Transformer encoder or not.
+You can set the `usegreattransformer` argument to either `1` or `0`, to use the Transformer encoder or a simple MLP.

 ## Running the trained model on test datasets